RyanChang25/Projectile-Cast-v0.6.3-alpha/README.md

 ## Basic Usage

 The basic usage of Projectile Cast is very simple.
-Since most of the tinkering is already done under the hood, very little code is required to get started.
+Since most of the tinkering is already done under the hood, so very little code is required to get started.

+However, there are few things that is required before we begin.
+This module relies on the CollectionService to set and get the Tags from targets.
+You could tag your targets manually, but I personally use this [Tag Editor plugin](https://www.roblox.com/library/948084095/Tag-Editor) (Highly recommend).

 The most basic usage would look as such: